DLR-AMR/t8code_JOSS/paper.md

 summed mesh operations done by t8code which are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing ensuring only a difference of one refinement level among element's face neighbors.
-Additionally, from the graph we see the weak scaling property of the application, i.e. the runtime halves when doubling the number of processes.
+From the graphs in \autoref{fig:t8code_runtimes} we clearly see that `t8code` only takes around 15\% to 20\% of overall runtime compared to the solver.

 +----------------+-------------------+--------------------+--------+
 | \# Process     | \# Elements       | \# Elem. / process |  Ghost |